llnl/RAJAPerf/docs/sphinx/dev_guide/structure.rst

 #.
 Add appropriate targets to ``CMakeLists.txt`` files, where needed, so
    that the new kernel code will be compiled when the Suite is built.

-We describe the steps in the following sections.
+We describe these steps in the following sections.

 .. _structure_addkernel_name-label: